I'd been on duty from two till four.

 And get my bloody old sins washed white!

-We are busy working to bring Siegfried Sassoon's "Stand-To: Good Friday Morning" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Siegfried Sassoon's "Stand-To: Good Friday Morning" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Stand-To: Good Friday Morning" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.